CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

  - **Prevent OAuth CSRF attacks**.
 A one-time CSRF token in the `state` parameter is _required_ in order to implement a secure OAuth flow.
 Omitting the `state` parameter is a security risk.
 If the `state` parameter is _not_ used, or _not_ tied to the user's session, then attackers can initiate an OAuth flow themselves before tricking a user's browser into completing it.
 For more information about the `state` parameter, see [OAuth](/docs/oauth).

-If an app doesn't use OAuth for authentication, the Asana Security Team should manually review the authentication scheme the app uses.
+If an app doesn't use OAuth for authentication, the Asana security team should manually review the authentication scheme the app uses.
 In particular, we will try to verify that:

  - An attacker can't authenticate themselves as someone else
  - An attacker can't force a victim to authenticate as another user (e.g., with a CSRF attack)